cwbuecheler/node-tutorial-for-frontend-devs/README.md

 A tutorial and complete sample project for Front-End developers showing how to get Node, Express and Jade up and running, connected to MongoDB, and reading from / writing to the database.

+## Quickstart

+Double-click the Tutorial file (node_tutorial.html) and follow the instructions!
+The rest of the project is provided just to show the functioning finished results.
+The tutorial will show you how to build all of this stuff, from downloading Node all the way to the end.

 ## Author